Easter Island Head Inspirations Spun Polyester Square Pillow

 - A 100 percent recycled polyester filled pillow that will retain its shape with use.

 - The beautiful Easter Island Heads pattern is printed on both sides of the pillow so no matter which way you place it the design is visible.

 Item ships in 7 to 10 business days

 A LITTLE EASTER ISLAND HISTORY

-If you’re not familiar with Easter Island or the famous half-buried heads, here is a quick tour.
-Easter Island covers roughly 64 square miles in the South Pacific and was annexed from Chile in the late 19th century.
+Easter Island is famous for the half-buried head statues (known as moai), that cover the roughly 64 square miles of the island.
+Located in the South Pacific, it was annexed from Chile in the late 19th century.

 The earliest inhabitants were known as Rapa Nui, and the island was named Paaseiland (Easter Island) by Dutch explorers.
 Today, the island is a tourist destination known primarily for an numerous of 900 giant stone figures that date back centuries.